-Alternatively, the settings template can be applied to online settings, as follows.
+Alternatively, to apply the settings template to online settings:

 - 1. Locate the device in the Online Window area of the EnerVista UR Setup software. - 2.
 Right-click the device and select the Template Mode > Create Template option.
 The software prompts for a template password.
 This password is required to use the template feature and must be at least four characters in length.